We are heartbroken at the loss of our much-loved Goodwill Ambassador and dear friend, Sir Roger Moore.

-In October 2012, Sir Roger acted as a celebrity auctioneer for a charity auction held on Global James Bond Day of Bond memorabilia which raised £723,600 for Unicef’s work for children.
-A month later, Sir Roger was presented with the first-ever Unicef UK Lifetime Achievement Award at a private pledge dinner.
-The first award of its kind, this Award will be named the Roger Moore Lifetime Achievement Award from now on in celebration of Sir Roger’s tireless work for Unicef, both as a generous fundraiser and a global advocate for children’s rights.
+In 2012, Sir Roger hosted an auction of Bond memorabilia held on Global James Bond Day which raised £723,600 for Unicef’s work for children.
+A month later he received the first-ever Unicef UK Lifetime Achievement Award for his tireless work as a fundraiser and a global advocate for children’s rights.

-Sir Roger has continued to work with Unicef in various fundraising and spokesperson roles towards helping the world’s children.
-He was a key representative at the Glasgow 2014 Commonwealth Games partnership, speaking of his many years as a Unicef Goodwill Ambassador.
+In 2014, he was a key representative at the Glasgow 2014 Commonwealth Games and spoke about his many years as a Unicef Goodwill Ambassador.